Reach for the Stars!

 Since the Sherwood School school wide expectation is for all students to be reading for enjoyment at least 20 minutes a night (weeknights) we will ask that all students record their reading on their iRead logs.
 Be sure to check out the additional iRead information will also be included in Mrs. Filippi's Panda Prints!
 Thank you all for your support!

-The Stars of 3K are determined to read, read, read!
+The Stars of 3K are excited to read, read, read!

 We are looking forward to upcoming Valentine’s Day celebrations!
 Since students will not be at school on Friday, February 14th, we look forward to celebrating on Thursday, February 13th.
 Our room parents are planning a special celebration and we are sure to have a wonderful time in class that afternoon!